The One Corporate Health and Wellness Idea Everyone Likes… and It’s Free

 If we all ate food “close to its natural state,” there would be less obesity and diabetes.
 Unfortunately most fast food is not anywhere close to its natural state.
 Most fast food has been highly processed and is full of salt, sugar, fat, and calories.
 Fast food isn’t the only cause of poor health but it’s a major contributor.

-With the help of a nationally recognized panel of nutrition experts, we spent one year and coded nearly 25,000 fast foods from 143 national restaurants.
+With the help of a nationally recognized panel of nutrition experts, we had a corporate health and wellness idea and we spent one year and coded nearly 25,000 fast foods from 143 national restaurants.
 These foods are all part of the FREE Stop and Go Fast Food Guide.
 The printed guide looks like this:

 You can get app right here.
 It’s FREE.